Discover the risks and dangers of failing to register a trademark to understand the value and importance of trademark registration for your brand.

 The trademark application process in Switzerland involves three main stages:

-Is it necessary to use my trademark before applying for registration?
+Is it necessary to use my trademark in Switzerland before applying for registration?

 No, you don't need to use your trademark or plan to use it before applying for registration in this jurisdiction.

-How long is a registered trademark valid for once it has been approved?
+How long is a registered trademark valid for in Switzerland once it has been approved?

 A registered trademark is valid for 10 years starting from the application date.

-Who is eligible to challenge my trademark registration?
+Who is eligible to challenge my trademark registration in Switzerland?

 Individuals or businesses who have a similar trademark that was registered before yours.